iCliniq Logo

 Overview

-Potassium channel blockers are a group of drugs that are used for the treatment of arrhythmias.
-Arrhythmia refers to the abnormal beating of the heart, either too rapid or too slow.
-Potassium channel blockers are also used to improve movement or mobility in patients with multiple sclerosis.
-These drugs act by inhibiting action towards potassium effluent by means of cell membranes.
+Potassium channel blockers are a group of drugs used to treat arrhythmias, an abnormal heartbeat.
+These drugs are also used to improve movement or mobility in patients with multiple sclerosis.
+These drugs act by inhibiting the action of potassium efflux through cell membranes.
 Hence, these agents interfere with the conduction or electrical activity through potassium channels.

-• Dalfampridine is a potassium channel blocker that is available in a 10-milligram tablet strength.
+• Dalfampridine is a potassium channel blocker available as a 10-milligram tablet.

 • Dalfampridine is an extended-release tablet that is white to off-white in color and oval biconvex in shape.